 Table 18.
-Most common falls on same level by type and source combination of injuries in SpecializedFreight, ranked by intervention priority.
+Most common falls on same level by type and source combination of injuries in Specialized Freight, ranked by intervention priority.

-Description

-Fall to ground due to ice, water, fuel, etc.

-Fell in trailer, on equipment - due to ice, snow, etc.

-PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical cost = \bigcirc , Highest count of claims = \triangle are noted with these symbols, when available.
+Description PIP Rank Fall to ground due to ice, water, fuel etc Fell in trailer, on equipment - due to ice, snow, etc 2 PIP prioritizes injury types by ranking three important factors and averaging.
+The PIP ranks the count of injuries, t (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = \square , Highest medical co Highest count of claims = \triangle are noted with these symbols, when available. the type st = O,